 Dorothy Roberts is the George A. Weiss University Professor of Law and Sociology at the University of Pennsylvania.
 She is author of Killing the Black Body: Race, Reproduction, and the Meaning of Liberty (Vintage, 1998) and, most recently, Fatal Invention: How Science, Politics, and Big Business Re-create Race in the Twenty-first Century (The New Press, 2012).

 This article is part of Dissent’s special issue of “Arguments on the Left.”
-To read its counterpart, by Katha Pollitt, click here.
+To read more arguments in the issue, click here.